 Mariam Elba GloJo-Near Eastern Studies – Cairo has been expanding rapidly over the past two decades, largely through informal communities for the urban poor, or through upscale, exclusive, gated housing compounds for Egypt’s wealthiest residents, funded mostly by private investors with little (if any) state involvement.
 As the number of compounds increase and grow, so does concern about privatization of the city, and lack of affordable housing in Cairo.
 This project is a profile of Al Rehab (pronounced re-HAAB) one of the oldest housing compounds in the greater Cairo area, and how it has developed and transformed over the past two decades, defying the expectations of both real estate developers and the general public perception of these exclusive compounds.
 It is home to one of the largest commercial centers in greater Cairo and is home to several Syrian, Iraqi, and Libyan owned businesses.
 We follow some of these business owners, workers, and residents of Al Rehab in looking at how life has changed in the compound, and how Al Rehab is a paradox given its accessibility and growing commercial spaces.

-Tom Brant GloJo-French Studies – A growing number of French startups are trying to capitalize on their country’s worldwide renown for food, design, love and other quintessential parts of the good life.
+Tom Brant GloJo-French Studies – (This was published in part by PC Magazine) A growing number of French startups are trying to capitalize on their country’s worldwide renown for food, design, love and other quintessential parts of the good life.
 There are new artisanal bakeries and “love stores,” gorgeous $150 wooden iPhone cases and 3-D printed retro bicycles.
 In many cases, these new ventures survive with very little initial funding, at least compared to their American counterparts: for tech startups, the average seed money is around $500,000.
 A would-be wine and cheese shop owner is lucky to raise a twentieth of that amount.
 These entrepreneurs remain optimistic about France’s ability to foster creativity and innovation, but some of their compatriots disagree, and have moved to the U.S. in order to pursue their dreams of starting a business.
 These expats have numerous reasons for leaving.
 They appreciate the French government’s efforts to attract investment, including new twin incubators for French companies in New York City and Paris built with public and private funds.
 But many believe something bigger has to change—tax reform, or even changes to the sacred welfare state—for France to remain a desirable place for its brightest young people to stay.

 Katie Whittaker GloJo-European/Mediterranean Studies Greeks are searching desperately for the best place to go – the villages, the cities, or abroad – and at the same time, young refugees are also trying to find a way to survive in a city that is suffering economically.
 There are no jobs, and there are few options for escape from a financial crisis that continually threatens daily life.
 Ali is a 25 year old from Afghanistan who currently lives in Athens and has a foot in both worlds.
 He navigates the challenges of living in Athens as a twenty-something, trying to finish his college degree in computer science and playing for a recreational soccer team.
 But his life is complicated further by the problems of living in the country as a refugee, and like many Greeks, he is bound to a country that does not allow him to live the life he wants.